-- 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres Wetlands adjacent to TNWs: acres - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: This water, the ACID canal is a large primary ditch to supply irrigation water to local farmers.
-The ditch flows through late spring, summer and fall with irrigation waters from the Sacramento River (a TNW), and collects winter rainfall and inundation appears to be continuous throughout the winter and early spring, resulting in year-round flow that is directly tributary to the TNW. - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+- TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+TNWs:

+linear feet,

+wide, Or

+acres.

+Wetlands adjacent to TNWs:

+acres.

+- 2. RPWs that flow directly or indirectly into TNWs.

+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Historic aerials show the channel and the ponding basin to contain water.

+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally: